MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-authentication.md

 ## Migrate your website to a new identity provider

 If you're already using an existing identity provider, you may wish to migrate your website to use another identity provider.
-More information: Migrate identity providers.
+More information: [Migrate identity providers to Azure AD B2C](migrate-identity-providers.md)

 ## Open registration